shannonfromomaha/git-practice/variables.md

 ##Variables

-variable = 'Shannon is great!'
+variable = 'Shannon is greats!'

 ###Bonus: Try this in JavaScript!